-Tibetan Resettlement ProjectAt the request of His Holiness the Dalai Lama, the Canadian government has committed to welcoming exiled Tibetan families to Canada over the next few years.
-Along with other local sponsors, Spirit Dance Centre has brought five Tibetan families and a single young man to resettle on the Sunshine Coast.
-We be bringing two more families here before the project ends at the end of 2016.
+Tibetan Resettlement ProjectAt the request of His Holiness the Dalai Lama, the Canadian government welcomed exiled Tibetan families to Canada beginning in 2012.
+Along with other local sponsors, Spirit Dance Centre brought seven Tibetan families and a single young man to resettle on the Sunshine Coast.
+This project ended in 2019.